 Guides: Local Nomad – Igor Kupec and Richard Oľhava

-Learn about the locallife, bizarreness of socialism, era of wild capitalism of the ’90s, personalities without whom Košice would not be Košice, and much more.
+Learn about the local life, bizarreness of socialism, era of wild capitalism of the ’90s, personalities without whom Košice would not be Košice, and much more.
 The Local Nomad duo consists of a graphic designer Igor Kupec and archaeologist Richard Oľhava, who were tired of working in front of their computers.
 They wanted to balance their jobs by going outside, so they began to organize original and authentic tours through the city and its surroundings, as well as day trips across Eastern Slovakia.
-These boys can show you historical monuments, beautiful nature or select fun adventure activities just for you.
+These boys can show you historical monuments, beautiful nature, or select fun adventure activities just for you.
 Experience an unforgettable tailor-made trip to make the most of your time while exploring Košice.
-Book your seat today.